The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 the community and the environment, as well as encourages responsible cat ownership.

-The Act is not only about responsible pet ownership, it also aims to reduce the number of unwanted cats in the community, and the number of cats that are euthanised each year.
-Microchipping and registration will also assist in the return of your cat if it becomes lost.
+The Act is not only about responsible pet ownership it also aims to reduce the number of unwanted cats in the community, and the number of cats that are euthanised each year.
+Microchipping and registration will also assist in the return of your cat if

 All cats that have reached six months of age are required to be:

 Your cat will be required to wear a collar and registration tag to ensure they can be easily identified and returned to you if they become lost.

 Even if you wish to only breed one litter from your cat, you are considered a cat breeder.
 If you wish to become a breeder, you must apply for a permit from your local government.

 If you wish to give away or sell a cat, you must ensure the cat is microchipped and sterilised prior to transfer.
 If the cat cannot be sterilised due to its young age, you must provide a prepaid sterilisation voucher to the new owner.

 You will need to contact your local government to find out if they have introduced a local law to limit the numbers of cats that can be owned.

 If your local government introduces a local law limiting cat numbers and you currently own more cats than it allows, you may keep the cats you currently own.
 However, you will not be able to buy or acquire any new cats until the number you own falls under